gkothar1/marss-riscv-images/README.md

   # losetup -d /dev/loop0
   ```

-Riscvemu does not propagate the changes to the disk image by default
+Riscvemu does not propagate file changes to the disk image by default
 and discards them upon shutdown.
 For persistency, pass `-rw` to
 riscvemu on the command line.